Online Registration for First Holy Communion & First Reconciliation has been postponed due to technical difficulties.

 No, only students who are baptized in the Catholic faith can receive the sacrament of First Communion.

-5. Can an Eastern Catholic or an Orthodox child receive First Holy Communion?
+5. Can validly baptized Eastern Catholic or Orthodox children receive First Holy Communion?

 6. Why must I take part in a parish-based program when I am attending a Catholic School?

-Children of the Catholic faith is required to receive the sacraments in the parish where the family attends Sunday mass.
-The immediate preparation for the celebration of the sacraments is the responsibility of both the parents and the parish.
+Children of the Catholic faith are required to receive sacraments in the parish where their families attend Sunday mass.
+The immediate preparation for sacramental celebrations is the responsibility of both the parents and the parish.

 7. Why are parents involved in this process?

-As St. Augustine once said, parents are called "not only to bring children into the world but also to bring them to God".[3]
-The Church involves parents in the faith of their family from the start because parents are called to be "the first preachers of the faith" to their children.
-[1] The parents "are bound by the most serious obligation to educate their off-spring".
-[2] For this reason the Church calls the Christian family, "the domestic church" (CCC: 1655-1658).
+As St. Augustine famously stated, parents are not only responsible for bringing children into the world but also guiding them towards God.
+The Church actively involves parents in the faith of their families from the outset, recognizing that parents are the primary educators of their children.
+Furthermore, parents "are bound by the most serious obligation to educate their offspring".
+Consequently, the Church refers to the Christian family as the “ domestic church" (CCC: 1655-1658).

-8. Why must I submit a Baptism certificate for any of the sacraments?
+8. Why is a Baptism certificate required for all sacraments?

-As Baptism is the gateway to all other sacraments of the Catholic Church, the parish needs to make sure the candidate/sponsor is validly baptized.
+Baptism serves as the gateway to all other sacraments of the Catholic Church.
+Therefore, the parish must ensure that the candidate/sponsor has received a validl baptism.

 9. What happens if I miss one of my preparation classes?